 He continues, "So, it’s such a big regret that he never gave me the opportunity that I felt I deserved.
 I wanted to show Warnock that I could do for him what I had been doing against his teams in the past.”

-Into his fourth appearance under Warnock – a mid-table home clash against Wolves - an incident would occur with the Palace fans that Kuqi describe as, “one of my biggest regrets.”
+Into his fourth appearance under Warnock – a mid-table home clash against Wolves - an incident would occur with the Palace fans that Kuqi describes as, “one of my biggest regrets.”

 Kuqi, never content with just picking up a wage, was convinced he could have an impact on this side.
 He felt that he could spearhead the attack and carry the club over that final hurdle, returning Palace and himself to the sweet and desirable nectar of Premier League football.